Introducing Supportive - Profiles in your Gmail Learn more

 “We encourage you to leverage the API for your internal business and research needs.”

-That is the safe center of gravity.
+That is the safe default.

 Attribution rules matter